-65% - 69% Average Performance 5% of all-inclusive package 70% - 74% Fair Performance 9% of all-inclusive package 75% - 79% Good Performance 11% of all-inclusive package 80% - 100% Excellent Performance 14% of all-inclusive package.
+Performance Rati ng Bonus Calculation 0% - 50% Poor Performance 0% of all-inclusive package 50.01% - 60% Average Performance 5% of all-inclusive package 60.01% - 70% Fair Performance 11% of all-inclusive package 70.01% - 75% Satisfactory Performance 12% of all-inclusive package 75.01% - 80% Good Performance 13% of all-inclusive package 80.01% - 100% Excellent Performance 14% of all-inclusive package

 - 11.4 The employer's performance management is done on the IGNITE system where the calculations specified in section 32 of the Municipal Performance Regulations have been converted to the Performance Ratings specified in 11.3 above.
-This has been tested by IGNITE with the Auditor General. - 11.5 In the event of the Employee terminating his services during the validity of this Performance Agreement, the Employee's performance will be evaluated during the normal full financial year evaluation in September for the period during which he was employed.
-The employee will be entitled to a pro-rata performance bonus based on his evaluated performance rating for the period of actual service but subject to the following suspensive conditions: - 11.5.1 That the period of actual service is at least three (3) months of the financial year; and - 11.5.2 That he attends the performance evaluation in person. - 11.6 The Employer will submit the total scores of the annual assessment and of the Employee to the Executive Mayoral Committee for purposes of recommending the performance bonus allocation.
+This has been tested by IGNITE with the Auditor General. - 11.5 In the event of the Employee terminating her services during the validity of this Performance Agreement, the Employee's performance will be evaluated during the normal full financial year evaluation in September for the period during which she was employed.
+The employee will be entitled to a pro-rata performance bonus based on her evaluated performance rating for the period of actual service but subject to the following suspensive conditions: - 11.5.1 That the period of actual service is at least three (3) months of the financial year; and - 11.5.2 That she attends the performance evaluation in person. - 11.6 The Employer will submit the total scores of the annual assessment and of the Employee to the Executive Mayoral Committee for purposes of recommending the performance bonus allocation as part of the approval of the Annual Report submission to Council.